uChip/FrequencyReference/README.md

 ** Mostly.
 All but the last are even numbered divisions of the master clock.
 The last is the highest possible divisor, 65535, generating the lowest possible*** frequency.

 *** Not really.
 The firmware configures the timer/counter to be driven by the system clock.
 By reconfiguring, the timer/counter could instead be driven by a prescaled clock.
-Prescaler values are 8, 64, 256, 1024, allowing for much lower frequency generation if needed.
+Prescaler values are 1, 8, 64, 256, 1024, allowing for much lower frequency generation if needed.
+The prescaler value can be set via the USB interface.

 ## Order PCBs